MySQL

 rds.main-db-id

-The primary database ID of the ApsaraDB RDS for MySQL instance.
+The primary database number of the Alibaba Cloud ApsaraDB RDS for MySQL instance.

 No